Operación Masacre by Rodolfo Walsh | When literature needs to be dangerous

 Rodolfo Walsh, in a note from his diary

-Eventually, Walsh came to the conclusion that the fictional novel was the expression of a certain time and social class.
-It only could represent bourgeois problems.
+Eventually, Walsh concluded that the novel was the expression of a particular time and social class.
+It could only represent bourgeois problems.
 And turning to non-fiction was the only way to emancipate literature from this ideological cage.

 A great warning cry

 The courage and the altruism that inform Operación Masacre are excruciating.
 Readers are constantly moved to question themselves.
 How far would I go in the name of freedom?
 At what point would I give up?
 Such a point, Walsh could never reach.
-In an introduction to a 1972 edition of the book, Argentinian writer and journalist Osvaldo Bayer defined Operación Masacre “the great warning cry”.
-The prologue of the tragedy that will follow.
+In an introduction to a 1972 edition of the book, Argentinian writer and journalist Osvaldo Bayer defined Operación Masacre as “the great warning cry” – the prologue of the tragedy that will follow.

-Indeed, for all of his lifetime, Walsh kept on fighting for the truth as he did with Operación Masacre.
-And not even the greatest assaults to freedom could shake his faith in the dangerousness of art.
-On March, 24 1977 he published the Carta abierta de un escritor a la Junta Militar (Open letter from a writer to the Military Junta), a ferocious critic of Videla’s regime.
+Indeed, throughout his lifetime, Walsh kept fighting for the truth, as he did with Operación Masacre.
+And not even the greatest assaults on freedom could shake his faith in the dangerousness of art.
+On March 24, 1977, he published the Carta abierta de un escritor a la Junta Militar (Open letter from a writer to the Military Junta), a ferocious critique of Videla’s regime.

-Colombian writer Gabriel Garcia Marquez had a key role in spreading the letter, which he used to call “a masterpiece of journalism”.
-Walsh couldn’t find a greater endorsement to his idea of testimony as a form of art.
+Colombian writer Gabriel García Márquez played a key role in spreading the letter, which he called “a masterpiece of journalism”.
+Walsh couldn’t find a greater endorsement for his idea of testimony as a form of art.
 Yet, the price to pay was enormous.
-He disappeared the day after the publication of the letter, joining the 30.000 Argentinian who became desaparecidos between 1976 and 1983.
+He disappeared the day after the publication of the letter, joining the 30.000 Argentinians who became desaparecidos between 1976 and 1983.
 But he recounted it all, until the very last day.
-And made of himself the protagonist of his own, lifelong tragedy
+And made of himself the protagonist of his own lifelong tragedy.

 Tag